Places to Give Birth In Chicago: Birth Center of Chicago

 Birth Center of Chicago Experience

 Sometimes in a medical setting declining something is "protocol" can be a lot of conversation and work.
 With the Birth Center of Chicago, they only use IVs when medically necessary, you can birth in any position you want, and they do intermittent auscultation rather than continuous fetal monitoring.
+Because their protocols are lower-intervention, it is easy to avoid some of the things that hospitals are known for.
 You can eat and drink freely and only have cervical exams that you want.
 Want to wait until your baby's umbilical cord is white before cutting it?
 Literally, no problem.
 Waterbirth?
 You got it!

 You also get 3 postpartum visits in the first 2 weeks, whereas medical standard is 1 visit at the end of 6 weeks.
 Their care honors the birthing person-baby dyad and is generally more holistic.
 For example, I've had clients who are diagnosed with gestational diabetes.
 Instead of immediately putting them on a path to a medicalized birth, the midwives offer resources and collect more data.
 Every client of mine has been treated like a whole person, and one that is fully capable of making their own medical decisions.